 - Backlogs.
 Every constrained resource has a backlog of work in front of it, since the resource does not have sufficient capacity to keep up with demand.

 - Incremental throughput modeling.
-If capacity is added to a resource, will the result be an increase in throughput (revenue minus all variable costs)?
+If capacity is added to a resource, will the result be an increase in throughput (revenues minus all variable costs)?
 If not, the resource is almost certainly not constrained.

 - Problems.
 A constrained resource is overworked, and therefore likely to fail.
 Consequently, any resource that seems to constantly require ongoing management attention is more likely to be a constraint.